johnny9/ESP-Miner-Bonanza/doc/bzm-1002-production.md

 is applied before raising clocks; a requested decrease is delayed until lower clocks are reached.
 A voltage-only change applies directly.
 Every request is bounded to 2.1–3.2 V and verified against TPS546 command, PGOOD, status, and telemetry readback.
-Automatic BZMD PnP voltage selection and retry are disabled for the manual path, so frequency changes never replace the saved user voltage.
+Automatic tuning-based voltage selection and retry are disabled for the manual path, so frequency changes never replace the saved user voltage.
-The PnP voltage curve and 50 mV retry helpers exist but are not exposed as an automatic-voltage mode.
+The tuning voltage curve and 50 mV retry helpers exist but are not exposed as an automatic-voltage mode.
 A voltage or PLL transaction that cannot be verified latches the normal fail-closed supervisor path.